 Roger Zetter is Emeritus Professor of Refugee Studies, retiring as the fourth Director of the Refugee Studies Centre in September 2011.
 His long association with the RSC commenced in 1988 as Founding Editor of the Journal of Refugee Studies, published by Oxford University Press, a position held until 2001.

-Following degrees from Cambridge and Nottingham Universities he completed his DPhil at the Institute of Development Studies, University of Sussex; this research on the Greek–Cypriot Refugees from 1974 was the foundation for a career-long engagement with questions of institutional and bureaucratic power and the labelling of refugees.
-His 1991 paper ‘Labelling refugees: forming and transforming a bureaucratic identity’ in the Journal of Refugee Studies is one of the most widely cited papers in the field of refugee studies.
+He has written over 35 peer reviewed papers, six books, over 20 book chapters, 15 major research reports and numerous op. eds.
+His 1991 Journal of Refugee Studies paper, ‘Labelling refugees: forming and transforming a bureaucratic identity’ is one of the most widely cited in refugee studies.
 For the centenary of Oxford University Press Journals, the paper was selected as one of the 100 most influential papers published over the previous century.

 Policies and labels for negotiating rights protection for the environmentally displaced in Ghana: the Dagara farmer in perspective

 Augustine Yelfaanibe and Roger Zetter, (2017), African Geographical Review